ashwinjawale24/Imgur-Image-Search/README.md

-# Imgur_API
-This project is a combination of both Java and Kotlin language which uses the MVVM architecture pattern followed for better performance and ease of understanding of code.
+This project is developed using Kotlin language which uses the MVVM architecture pattern followed for better performance and ease of understanding of code.

+Using Imgur Api We can Search  Images with their Title and Date Time Posted.

+We can Toggle Between GridView And ListView

 The api is hit which in response gets an array of images with urls.
 This urls are then loaded in the GridView.
 The api is hit using RxJava and RxAndroid for better performance handling for the api.